Gorkaelpro59/h3ll-paid-V2/README.md

 -- if not isWhitelisted then
 --     warn("❌ Access denied for ID:", playerId)
---     player:Kick("🚫 You are not allowed to use this script kasi kupal ka ngani") --     return
+--     player:Kick("🚫 You are not allowed to use this script") --     return
 -- end